-Most students need some time to make the adjustment from high school to college.
-Because first semester grades will affect overall GPA and the ability to meet requirements set by potential employers, students should take the first semester on campus to focus on academics and campus life.
-Students should register on connectSC to get familiar with the Career Center website and services.
-We encourage students to come to the Career Center during the second semester for a quick orientation about what we do and how we can help.
+Students need time to transition from high school to college.
+Because first semester grades will affect their overall GPA, students should take the first semester to focus on academics and campus life.
+Students should register on connectSC and connects with their school-based career center to get familiar with services, resources, and events.
+We encourage students to explore career resources during their second semester to investigate what we do and how we can help.

 Goals for the spring of the first year:

-- Attend Investigate Industries & Internships (i3) to help understand potential industries and career paths.
+- Attend Investigate Industries & Internships (i3) to help explore potential industries and career paths

-During the sophomore year, students should explore their interests and test their perceptions of career fields.
-This is the year students typically declare a major and they should feel comfortable with that choice and the foundation it will provide for their first job.
-Your student has probably mastered the skill of research while completing class projects and will be able to use these research skills to manage “project me.”
+During their second year, students should explore their interests and test their perceptions of career fields.
+By sophomore year, students should start to should feel more comfortable with their program of study.
+Students should begin mastering the skill of research while completing class projects and will use these research skills to manage “project me.”

 Goals for the second year:

-- Register for a course to receive academic internship credit, if the internship is unpaid.
+- Enroll in a course to receive academic internship credit, if the internship is unpaid

-- Join a professional association as a student member to learn more about options.
+- Identify a professional association in your area of interest and consider joining as a student member

 Goals for the third year:

-- Attend career fairs to find out more about companies and who is hiring.
+- Attend fall and spring career fairs to find out more about companies and internships

-- Complete the OCR (On-Campus Recruiting) contract to be eligible to apply and interview for full-time summer internships through connectSC.
+- Complete the annual Professional Integrity Contract to be eligible to apply and interview for full-time summer internships through connectSC

-- Identify USC alumni through the Career Network to serve as advisers to the job search and perform informational interviews.
+- Identify USC alumni through the connectSC Trojan Network and LinkedIn alumni page to serve as potential advisors to the job search process and conduct more informational interviews

 Goals for the fourth year:

-- Complete the OCR Contract to be eligible to apply and interview for full-time employment though connectSC.
+- Complete the annual Professional Integrity Contract to be eligible to apply and interview for full-time employment through connectSC

-- Stay healthy and focus on completing your degree requirements while maintaining a high grade point average.
+- Stay healthy and focus on completing their degree requirements while maintaining grades.

 - Utilize iGrad or the USC Credit Union’s resource Everfi to help prepare for life after college, including finances